eRuaro/Twitter-Clone/README.md

 # Twitter Clone

-A UI Clone of the Twitter mobile apps' Homepage and Search Page
+An UI Clone of the Twitter mobile apps' Homepage and Search Page

 ## ScreenShots